 A generous and compassionate approach by employers in these circumstances is essential to help minimise the potential spread of the virus.

 The pandemic’s psychological effects must also be considered and addressed by employers.

-As part of National Safe Work Month in October, our members will be using this year’s theme of WHS Through COVID-19 and reiterating to employers that their workplace health and safety responsibilities are to both the physical and psychological wellbeing of staff.
+As part of National Safe Work Month in October 2020, our members reiterated to employers that their workplace health and safety responsibilities are to both the physical and psychological wellbeing of staff.

 Teachers and schools support staff have become frontline workers in this pandemic but they like everyone else are dealing with the challenges of COVID-19 in their personal lives too.